calcium1528/gt-reprise/story/route/normal/main.md

 ## Season 2
 Now I thought, "maybe S1 was merely the beginning, this next season's about to rectify many of the plot holes and continue on it," and it couldn't be worse than this.<br>
-But after seeing Frisk just "lol goodbye" in S2E5 has made me question why I even watched Glitchtale and pulled myself down this rabbit hole.
+But after seeing Frisk just "lol goodbye" in S2E5, it has made me question why I even watched Glitchtale and pulled myself down this rabbit hole.

 ### Episode 1 — My Sunshine
 > For the full plot, see [My Sunshine][s2e1].